OWASP/www-project-mobile-app-security/tab_sponsorship.md

 Editing and proofreading by professional editors Graphic design and layout.
 Any leftover funds will be donated to the OWASP Foundation to the mobile security project for future use.

-## Smaller forms of donation
+## Other Forms of Donation

-If you want to helpout the project, but don't have 500 bucks to spare, you can always contribute and end up at our [Acknowledgemenet section](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x02-Frontispiece.md#acknowledgments "MSTG acknowledgements") or you can donate by buying a digital copy of the MSTG at [Leanpub](https://leanpub.com/mobile-security-testing-guide "MSTG at Leanpub").
+If you want to help out the project, but don't have enough funds to be a _Good Samaritan_, you can always contribute and end up at our [acknowledgement section](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x02-Frontispiece.md#acknowledgments "MSTG acknowledgements") or you can donate by buying a digital copy of the MSTG at [Leanpub](https://leanpub.com/mobile-security-testing-guide "MSTG at Leanpub").
 Donators can be mentioned in the acknowledgement section as well, from 10 USD onward.
-Note that you are anynounymous to us when you buy via Leanpub.
+Note that you are anonymous to us when you buy via Leanpub.
 Therefore, if you want to get listed, submit your payment receipt to [Sven Schleier](mailto:sven.schleier@owasp.org) or [Jeroen Willemsen](mailto:jeroen.willemsen@owasp.org).